KirinPoersti/GymBro/README.md

 - Multi Language support
 - I'm aware that JS should be left out from the code, but as for now some of the core functions are being made possible through it, I will try to somehow replace them before the last submission

-## Notice
+## Notice/known issues & bugs
 - It's known that after implementing CSRF there would be some issues with data writting in training and meal documentation.
   - To test the features, please try the branch "Version-without-CSRF"
   - the CSRF related issues will be solved before next submission
+- It's known that after submitting a shared meal plan, it would lead to an undefined page, that's a leftover/uncleaned code of a previously existing page.
+  - it doesn't effect any functionalities, but you'd need to return to the dashboard page manually